 As Jesus was sitting on the Mount of Olives, the disciples came to him privately.
 “Tell us,” they said, “when will this happen, and what will be the sign of your coming and of the end of the age?”
 Matthew 24:3 NIV

-We are now living at the end of one age and the beginning of a new one.
+We are now living at the end of that age and the beginning of a new one which New Agers most often call the Age of Aquarius.
 There is an old Chinese curse, “May you live in interesting times.”
-These are indeed interesting times.
+These are interesting times indeed!

 LEAVE A COMMENT